redhat-apac-stp/rosa-with-aws-gateway-load-balancer/README.md

 ## Conclusion

-Deploying ROSA in conjunction with GWLB offers frictionless secure access to the Internet with a compelling price-point when compared to other AWS solutions such as NAT Gateway and Transit Gateway.
+Deploying ROSA in conjunction with GWLB offers frictionless secure access to the Internet with a compelling price-point to boot when compared to other AWS offerings such as NAT Gateway and Transit Gateway.